 Most pages on EnglishHints.com are written for High Beginner, Intermediate, or Advanced English learners.
 For suggestions on free online basic English courses, see Learn English free.
 If you know the sounds of English letters and can read a little English, you could also try The Verb to Be, Present Tense Verbs, and Easy Reading Books for ESL Beginners.

 For listening practice, an excellent site is Randall’s Listening Lab, as well as his other sites (listed on the upper right on that page.)
-You can find some suggestions for talking in English in English Conversation Practice.
+High Beginners and above can also listen to some great TED talks.
+I'd suggest starting with the easy (and inspirational) talks in English Listening Practice.

 If you want to study or review how English is put together, look at the two study styles below and choose which is best for you.